trans-travel/trans-travel/us/fl.md

  * Trans medical care is legal for adults, but this is potentially at risk.
  * Medical transition for people under age 18 is illegal.
- * Medical providers can deny some care on the basis of their religious or ethical beliefs.
+ * Medical providers can deny most care on the basis of their religious or ethical beliefs (emergency care is required to be provided).

 ## Child Custody / Abuse